Lille Vildmose: Flora and fauna

-Høstemark and Tofte forests and bogs have been undisturbed habitats for flora and fauna.
+Høstemark and Tofte forests and bogsda have been undisturbed habitats for flora and fauna.
 There are many species of plants including Sphagnum moss, heather, bell heather, crowberry, rosemary heather, cranberries, white beak rush and tue-cottongrass; a rare plant is cloudberry.
 Flowering plants grow on the peat sponge.
 There are no trees within the main sections of the bog, however birch and willow are recorded in the bog's wooded marginal zones known as "lagg".

 Around 550 red deer live in Lille Vildmose, along with species such as wild boars, otters, foxes and roe deer.
 Golden jackal and wolf, which have recently expanded their ranges into Denmark from Germany, have been recorded in Lille Vildmose since 2016 and 2021 respectively.
 The area is a breeding ground for golden eagles and white-tailed eagles.
 Among the numerous other birds that can be found in the bog are cormorants, cranes, ravens, red kites, eastern marsh harrier, short-eared owls.
 Several waterfowl breed in Tofte Lake, which is also home to migrating ducks during the fall, winter and spring.

 In September 2011, a large common European conservation programme was initiated for Lille Vildmose under the LIFE Programme.
 It was budgeted at €5,5 million and was scheduled to terminate in 2016.